mc-er/dact-sRNAs/README.md

     COMPRESSION_LEVEL=9 \
     METRICS_FILE={metrics.txt}
 ```
-### Extract 20-24 nt reads
+### Quality filter and extract 20-24 nt reads

-// TODO: Outline how 20-24 nt reads were extracted using CLC GW
+Was done using the CLC Genomics Workbench

 ## Mapping smallRNA reads to genome